JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/operations.md

 !!! note "assign vs subassign"
     `subassign` is equivalent to `assign` except that the mask in `subassign` has the dimensions of ``\bf C(I,J)`` vs the dimensions of ``C`` for `assign`, and elements outside of the mask will never be modified by `subassign`.
 See the [GraphBLAS User Guide](https://github.com/DrTimothyAldenDavis/GraphBLAS/blob/stable/Doc/GraphBLAS_UserGuide.pdf) for more details.

+## Operation Documentation

+All non-mutating operations below support a mutating form by adding an output array as the first argument as well as the `!` function suffix.

 ### `mul`
 ```@docs
 mul